oyewunmio/Gpa-Calclulator/README.md

 # Gpa-Calclulator
-Used to calculate Grade point average written in python To run on terminal, type in python GpaCalculator.py
+Used to calculate Grade point average.
+To run on terminal, type in
+python GpaCalculator.py